guppyfish123/SOC_Lab/Installation/aws.md

 > [!CAUTION]
 > Double-check your private key installation, as it cannot be regenerated once the instance is created.

-6. In ***Network settings***, leave the default settings for Create Security Group and Allow SSH traffic from selected.
-Later, we'll modify these to reach the Elastic web page, avoiding unnecessary open ports.
+6. In ***Network settings***, leave the default settings for Create Security Group and Allow SSH traffic from selection.
+We will modify this later.
-7. In ***Configure storage***, set the storage to 15 GiBs, with the option to add more volumes later if needed.
+7. In ***Configure storage***, set the storage to 15 GiBs(For ubuntu), with the option to add more volumes later if needed.
 8. ***Advanced details*** can be left as default.
 9. Review your summary and ensure under ***Number of instances***, only 1 instance is being created.
 10. Deploy your instance by clicking ***Launch Instance***.<br><br>